hrshammo/CSE--478-Fall-2023/Depression Detection/README.md

 # Depression Detection System using Python

 Welcome to the Depression Detection System using Python project!
-This project aims to develop a system that can assist in the early detection of depression using machine learning and natural language processing techniques.
+This initiative is dedicated to building a system that can effectively contribute to the early detection of depression.
+It achieves this through the application of advanced machine learning and natural language processing (NLP) techniques.

 ## Table of Contents